UniqueUpToPermutation/OperatorShifting/README.md

 # C++ Operator Augmentation

 This is a small testbed of problem for operator augmentation.
-All the methods in our paper "Operator Augmentation for elliptic systems" are implemented herein.
+All the methods in our paper "Operator Augmentation for Noisy Elliptic Systems" are implemented herein.

 ## Prerequisites